Support

 What happens if a previous employer will not verify information about me or if a former company is out of business?

-Where can I find more information about employment background checks and my rights as a candidate?
+Where can I find more information about employment background checks and my rights as a consumer?

 Access the links below for more information: